captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-C’mon, Walter -- I think you know the answer to that question.
+C’mon, Walter—I think you know the answer to that question.

 ---

 ## POPS:
-Get the fuck out my house, motherfucker -- how’s that for an answer?!
+Get the fuck out my house, motherfucker—how’s that for an answer?!

 ---

 ## LIEUTENANT CARO:
 Okay.
-First of all -- and believe me I would never do this --
+First of all—and believe me I would never do this—

 ---

-but we both know I could lock you up right now as an accessory to grand larceny for the little “discount store” your son is running out of his bedroom --
+but we both know I could lock you up right now as an accessory to grand larceny for the little “discount store” your son is running out of his bedroom—

 ---

 second room on the left, right?
-No disrespect, Walter -- but what’s the chances I go into that room right now and don’t find a bunch of electronical items without the proper receipts?
+No disrespect, Walter—but what’s the chances I go into that room right now and don’t find a bunch of electronical items without the proper receipts?

 ---